 What if you’re wrong about resumes being indispensable to the hiring procedure?
 Are you willing to admit it might be time to move past them?
 Are you willing to stop wasting time interviewing candidates you could never hire?

 As a recruiter it’s not your responsibility to invest more time in individual candidates than you already are, but if they do offer other ways to get to know them, don’t dismiss them.
-These five methods might just be the future we haven’t unlocked yet:
+These four methods might just be the future we haven’t unlocked yet:

 1. Online Brand